 Ann noted that with the increased emphasis on employability that she is also mindful in the design process of developing the learners so that they have the opportunity to develop the knowledge and skills which will allow them to respond in the workplace and to develop professional practice skills.
-Ann noted that this has become a growing requirement in her time in higher education and she acknowledges the pressure on learners now and that it is important for her to be aware of the context as she designs the learning environment.
+Ann noted that this has become a growing requirement in her time in higher education and she acknowledges the learners appear to experience greater pressure.
+A good teacher she argued is aware of the context and adapts the design accordingly.

 Use of learning technology

 Ann reflected that she is certainly not a ‘techno junkie”.
 She has however evolved in her thinking.
-She noted that initially as a teacher new to higher education that she needed to embrace new technology and use all the things she could find.
+She noted that initially as a teacher new to higher education she felt that she needed to embrace new technology and use all the things she could find.
 However, “I have changed and now think about it and whether I need it and see what it might add and ask myself if I need it rather than assume it is good”.
 Ann noted that her interest has led her to incorporate a number of techniques which she believes encourage more active engagement, such as the use of videos and demonstrations.
 Referring to the interest in stimulating conversation and engagement with key aspects of learning Ann noted that she felt that peer marking online and discussion boards were excellent ways of sharing knowledge and extending understanding.
-Reflecting on these she felt that whilst some were not convinced of the value of such approaches she said that in her experience communicating and discussing the value of these approaches with the learners, so they are aware of the reason behind peer marking (for example that they will get to understand the criteria for assessment and be able to respond themselves) helps to encourage more positive responses in her experience.
+Reflecting on these she felt that whilst some were not convinced of the value of such approaches she said that in her experience communicating and discussing the value of these approaches with the learners, so they are aware of the reason behind peer marking (for example that they will get to understand the criteria for assessment and be able to respond themselves) helps to encourage more positive responses.

 Ann noted that she feels it is only fair that she has stepped out of her own “comfort zone” to try and utilise the new technologies she has been introduced to.
-She stated that as she expects the learners to do the same with the ideas she expects them to engage with, it is valuable for her to do the same.
-It has helped to remind her of that feeling of discomfort with new things that are often not fully understood and where there is often mistrust and when it would be easy to reject the new and return to the old, tried and trusted method.
+She stated that as she expects the learners to do the same with the ideas she expects them to engage with, it is valuable for her to model the same.
+Doing this has helped to remind her of that feeling of discomfort with new things that are not fully understood and where there is often mistrust.
+She noted it would be easy to reject the new and return to the old, tried and trusted method but an excellent teacher finds a way to help the learners in the area of struggle.

 Although at times the technology used may be quite simple, Ann suggested that her own experience has shown the value for her as a teacher.
 She reflected for example that using video or electronic voting can allow her to become more of an observer as well as to draw in people who are stimulated to learn in different ways, such as through image or sound.
-The use of video with ideas to consider or questions to answer provides a role for the learners and helps move them more towards the independent learner Ann is aiming for, rather than merely to respect to the words she speaks.
-For her she stated that the technology “acts as an enabler” as it allows her to shift roles, to provide alternative ways of experiencing material and ideas as she encourages the learners to become more “autonomous”.
+The use of video with a set of areas to look for or questions to seek answers for provides a role for the learners and helps move them more towards the independent learner Ann is aiming for, rather than merely to respect to the words she speaks.
+For her, she stated that the technology “acts as an enabler” as it allows her to shift roles, to provide alternative ways of experiencing material as she encourages the learners to become more “autonomous”.